 The General Assembly accepted it as Resolution 217 on 10 December 1948.

-The UDHR has inspired and paved the way for adopting more than seventy human rights treaties applied today at global and regional levels.
+The UDHR has inspired and paved the way for the adoption of more than 70 human rights treaties, which are applied today at both global and regional levels.

 The Declaration of Human Duties and Responsibilities

-The Declaration of Human Duties and Responsibilities (DHDR) was written to reinforce the implementation of human rights under the auspices of UNESCO and the interest of the UN High Commissioner of Human Rights and was proclaimed in 1998 to commemorate the 50th anniversary of the Universal Declaration of Human Rights.
+The Declaration of Human Duties and Responsibilities (DHDR) was written to reinforce the implementation of human rights under the auspices of UNESCO and in accordance with the interests of the UN High Commissioner for Human Rights.
+It was proclaimed in 1998 to commemorate the 50th anniversary of the Universal Declaration of Human Rights.

 Universal Declaration of Human Obligations